aetheric-oss/svc-pricing/docs/conops.md

 * If we go with the vertical integration model, what kind of operations are we capable of running commercially
 * Who and when to showcase our demo
 * Should we seek strategic investors
+* Alternative source of funds from grants and government subsidies to support our operations.
+Would this be a sustainable strategy?
+How much do we need to support us to become cash flow positive?
+Would there be influences by governments on what we do?

 ## Risks and Potential Issues